 Nepal needs many more volunteers.
 Once the immediate emergency response is complete, Projects Abroad’s Nepal Disaster Relief Programme will come into effect.
 It will start on June 8th.

-If you’re still without plans for the summer, then perhaps you should consider taking part in one of our Short-term Specials.
+If you’re still without plans for the summer, then perhaps you should consider taking part in one of our High School Specials.
 There’s still time to sign up for these projects, which are specifically designed for ages 16-19 and run for 2-4 weeks during the summer holidays.

 Projects Abroad Thailand was proud to part of an amazing local initiative called the Princess Project, which teaches children from around Thailand the wonders of the ocean through snorkelling.
 This is the second year in which we have been involved with the project that is supported by PURE Krabi.

 Projects Abroad volunteers on the South Africa/Botswana Conservation Project are pleased to have contributed to the annual Bird Population Monitoring Programme Count Report.